michaelhartmayer/scratchdog/spec.md

             2.1.2.1.
 All custom ESLint rules must be in .eslint-rules/ 2.1.2.2.
 Each eslint rule must have its own folder 2.1.2.3.
-Each eslint rule must have its tests written in its respective folder
+Each eslint rule must have its tests written in its respective folder 2.1.3.
+ESLint rules may not be disabled
+        2.1.4.
+ESLint rules may not be ignored
 3. Vite
 4. PixiJS
 5. React